vzeizer/Unsupervised_CHURN/README.md

 - **Understand cluster relationships**: The dendrogram shows which clusters are more similar to each other, providing a richer understanding of the customer segments and their relationships.
 - **Identify potential churn-prone segments**: **After forming clusters, you can analyze the churn rate within each cluster** (by merging the cluster labels with "is_churn" column).
 This can reveal if certain segments, defined by their transaction history or registration details, have a higher propensity to churn.

+The next figure shows a dendogram in this data, from which 6 clusters have been selected.

 ![logo](images/10_hierarchical_dendogram.png)

+The figure below shows a scatter plot number of orders by total amount spent for each of the six clusters.

 ![logo](images/11_hierarchicalcluster_orders.png)

+The next figure shows a boxplot of the total amount spent by cluster, from which one can notice that clusters 1 and 2 are more related to higher values of total amount spent, while clusters 0 and 5 are more related to a lesser total amount spent.

 ![logo](images/12_hierarchicalcluster_totalamountspent.png)

+The figure below shows a box plot of Average Order Value by average churn, from which one can notice that clusters 3 and 5 are related to churning events, with cluster 3 having a much higher value of average order value than cluster 5.

 ![logo](images/13_hierarchical_averageordervalue_averagechurn.png)

+The next three figure shows the mean, median, and standard deviation for the main features of this dataset.

 ![logo](images/14_hierarchicalstatistics_median.png)